With an abundance of breeds to choose from, selecting one particular dog type can often seem like a complicated task.

 Physical Traits of the Tornjak

-Muscular, strong and large in stature, the Tornjak exhibits a well-proportioned body which is shaped similar to a square.
+Muscular, strong and large in stature, the Tornjak exhibits a well-proportioned body that is shaped similar to a square.

 It is a thickly boned dog which does not give off a bulky appearance.
 The eyes are large, oval-shaped and brown and the ample black nose showcases wide nostrils.